 In order to undergo Sokushinbutsu, monks would begin by eating a very specific diet of only nuts, seeds, and fruit.
 This diet sustained them for one thousand days, and during that time, they also took part in demanding physical activity in order to drop as much body fat as possible.

 The final stage of becoming Sokushinbutsu was to seal the monk into a specially made tomb, barely large enough to house the monk’s emaciated body.
 The monks were sealed alive, first in a wooden tomb before being lowered into a specially made stone tomb.
-They were sealing inside this tomb, given nothing but a small bell, and a tube for air.
+They were sealed inside this tomb, given nothing but a small bell and a tube for air.
 They spent their final days in meditation, ringing the bell to signal that they were still alive to those outside.
 When the bell stopped ringing, the monks above removed the air tube and sealed the tomb.
-After another three years, the tomb would be reopened, and the body checked for decomposition.
+After another three years, the tomb would be reopened, and the body would be checked for decomposition.
 If the body was intact and mummified, the monk had gained Sokushinbutsu.

 Soto Zen Kanshuji Temple

-In Fukushima Prefecture you can find a very unique Sokushinbutsu at Soto Zen Kanshuji Temple.
+In Fukushima Prefecture, you can find a very unique Sokushinbutsu at Soto Zen Kanshuji Temple.
 Most of the Sokushinbutsu of the Yamagata area followed the Shingon sect of Buddhism.
-But housed at Soto Zen Kanshuji Temple, is a Shokoshinbutsu who followed a very different sect of Buddhism, Soto Zen.
+But housed at Soto Zen Kanshuji Temple is a Shokoshinbutsu who followed a very different sect of Buddhism, Soto Zen.

 Soto Zen Kanshuji Temple is modest in its appearance; located outside the main city and a short taxi ride from the nearest train station.
 The temple nonetheless inspires a sense of contemplation and respect.
 The ceiling blocks are painted with murals of folklore and symbolic images, and the tomb in which the monk, Kouchi Houin Yuutei, was buried is encased in glass and displayed near his mummified body.